uimos/carnival-herald-bot/README.md

 `!checkDiscounts` - Trigger a check for discounts on the games in the list.

+`!cleanupMessages` - Manually trigger cleanup of old temporary messages.

+`!messageStats` - Show statistics about temporary messages.

+## New Features

+### Automatic Message Cleanup
+The bot now automatically stores and deletes temporary messages after 30 days to keep your Discord channel clean.
+This includes:
+- Discount notifications
+- Command confirmation messages
+- Error messages
+- Status updates

+### Configuration
+You can adjust the message retention period by modifying the `MESSAGE_RETENTION_DAYS` constant in `index.js`:
+- Default: 30 days
+- For 7 days: Change to `7`
+- For 1 day: Change to `1`

+### Files Created
+- `temp_messages.json` - Stores temporary message IDs and deletion timestamps

+### Cleanup Schedule
+- Automatic cleanup runs every day
+- Manual cleanup can be triggered with `!cleanupMessages`
+- Cleanup runs on bot startup to handle any messages that should have been deleted while the bot was offline

 ## Installation
 Create .env file to store your config.
 ```